Arsalan-Javed/ArsalanJaved-TechnicalChallenge/README.md

-# Getting Started LeyLine - Technical Challenge
+# Getting Started Technical Challenge

 This project used following technologies